-The use of noise emitting machines may be restricted to certain times by national or local regulations.
+The use of noise emitting power tools may be restricted to certain times by national or local regulations.

-If you have not used this machine before: Have your dealer or other experienced user show you how to operate your machine - or attend a special course in its operation.
-Minors should never be allowed to use the machine - except for young trainees over the age of 16 when working under supervision.
+If you have not used this model before: Have your dealer or other experienced user show you how to operate your machine or attend a special course in its operation.

+Minors should never be allowed to use a chain saw.